 But there were days when we were not acting up.
 When we were really in tears because of tensions.
 There were crazy days when my heart would like to explode in fits of anger and mood swings.
 And then silence that can be deafening.

 Some couples have rules of engagement.
 These are rules that they agree like not walking out in the middle of passionate discussions, no physical violence, kids should not hear them fighting, etc. Rules of engagement works for others.
 For me and my wife though, we agree on what values should help us in every circumstance that we are in.

 What holds us together are the values that we agreed on.
-Here are our five values:
+Here are our family values:

 - Honor God